 to mental health professionals and social workers as an HPSJ member.

-To make this easier, we want you to know that HPSJ works with almost all drug stores in California, including all major chains.
-You can fill your meds at these places.
-If the store is not part of the group, HPSJ will pay you back for those charges.
-If your meds are lost or destroyed due to fire, evacuation or non-refrigeration due to power outage, you can refill them even if they are not due to be refilled.
-We have a three-day (72-hour) supply for meds and controlled meds with some limits.
+To make this easier, we want you to know that Medi-Cal Rx works with most drug stores in California.
+You can check if the pharmacy is within the network by visiting https://medi-calrx.dhcs.ca.gov/home/.
+You can fill your meds at any of the places within the Medi-Cal Rx group.
+If the store is not part of the group, Medi-Cal Rx may pay you back for the charges.
+Visit https://medi-calrx.dhcs.ca.gov/member/forms-information to fill out the form for Medi-Cal Rx to review your out of pocket payment.
+If your meds are lost or destroyed due to fire, evacuation, or non-refrigeration due to power outage, you can refill them even if they are not due to be refilled.

 You may know that some of your meds have to be refrigerated.
 Many of those meds will stay stable at room temperature for a few days.
 It is good to keep these meds cool, but do not use ice.
 Keep them in a cool, dry place away from direct sunlight or heat.
 Call your doctor or pharmacist for more information.